Cycling Grimselpass from Innertkirchen

 As is the case with all the bike climbs in this area, the scenery on Grimselpass is spectacular.

-First two tunnels at kilometers 4 and 12.
+We encounter the first two tunnels on the climb at at kilometers 4 and 12.

 We encounter two dams on Grimselsee (Lake Grimsel) near the top of our ascent.